 The actress later told Nylon that her son "completely grounded me and made me look at myself, and my life just became completely different.
 It was just a gift, and perfect timing, too."

-Sossamon took time to focus on her son and didn't return to acting until 2005.
-By then, her career had cooled down, and she mainly appeared in short films and indie movies.
+Sossamon took time to focus on her son but by the time she returned to acting, her career had cooled down, and she mainly appeared in short films and indie movies.

 Sossamon and her sister are part of the band Warpaint, and she put her acting career on the back burner for four years to focus on making music.